A small waterfall |

 On my walk, although I had seen plenty of Greenmoor Rock as small slabs in the streambed and occasionally in the stream bank, I did not obtain any samples and those that I collected were all from exposures where the PLCMF or Grenoside Sandstone form the underlying rock.

 They vary from grey to buff in colour with varying degrees of iron content and staining, are fine to very fine grained in texture and mostly thinly bedded.
-The specimen that I collected from near to the waterfall is grey in colour, very fine grained and micaceous - a characteristic of the Grenoside Sandstone - but none of the specimens look much like the rock that I have seen where used as a building stone in the type locality of Grenoside.
+The specimen that I collected from near to the waterfall is grey in colour, very fine grained and micaceous - a characteristic of the Grenoside Sandstone - but none of the specimens look much like the rock that I have seen where used as a building stone in the type locality at Grenoside.

 No comments: